” From the sound gesture to the danced rhythm, the body becomes The Instrument … “

 - Fill the space with more or less complex movement

-- Associate physical work and vocal work, simply by translating vocally the rhythms or by coordinating both the voice and the body.
+- Associate physical work and vocal work, simply by translating vocally the rhythms or by coordinating vocal and percussive gestures.

-- Widening our knowledge of musical styles by the practice of a variety of rhythms borrowed from diverse currents (funk, jazz, swing, shuffle, Drum n Bass, Afro-Brazilian, spanish and oriental rhythms)
+- Widening our knowledge of musical styles by the practice of a variety of rhythms borrowed from diverse currents and traditions

-- Enriching our choreographic references by the progressive initiation to the other disciplines and rhythm footwork connected to the body percussion as Tap-dance, Gumboots, Sand dance, Flamenco …
+- Enriching our choreographic references by the progressive initiation to others disciplines and rhythm footwork connected to the body percussion as Tap-dance, Gumboots, Sand dance, Flamenco …

 - Discovering the groups or the companies of the body percussion community, their development, appreciating their originalities and their artistic differences.